GeoffClements/Vibe/README.md

 If the Symphonia devs have them off by default then so will I.

 To use `rodio`/`cpal`, use the `rodio` feature.
-This will add the ability to use `--system=rodio` on the command line.
-Note that when this feature flag is used, Vibe will still default to `pulseaudio`.
+This will add the ability to use `--system=rodio` on the command line to select the rodio output.
+Note that when this feature flag is used, Vibe will still default to `pulseaudio` if `--system=rodio` is not specified.

-Even if the `rodio` feature is selected, Vibe will compile for both pulseaudio and rodio so will still have a dependency on `pulseaudo` and will default to pulseaudio unless the `--system` run-time option is used to select rodio.
+When if the `rodio` feature is selected, Vibe will compile for both pulseaudio and rodio so will still have a dependency on `pulseaudo`.
 If you want to compile without having a dependency on pulseaudio then use the `--no-default-features` compilation option.
 In this case, the rodio feature flag must be selected, otherwise Vibe will not compile.